-8. Am I required to attend the hearing for the accused student?
+8. Am I required to attend the hearing for the Respondent?

 A: No. While we strongly encourage your presence, we also understand that you have the right to not attend.
-If contact with the accused student is a concern, the Office of Student Conduct will make all diligent efforts to provide accommodations for participation that do not include face-to-face contact with the accused student.
+If contact with the Respondent is a concern, the Office of Student Conduct will make all diligent efforts to provide accommodations for participation that do not include face-to-face contact with the Respondent student.